oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/04-capture-sql/capture-sql.md

 ## Learn More

-A SQL tuning set (STS) is a database object that you can use as input to tuning tools.
+A SQL Tuning Set is a database object that you can use as input to tuning tools.

-An STS includes:
+An SQL Tuning Set includes:

 - A set of SQL statements
 - Associated execution context, such as a user schema, application module name and action, list of bind values, and the environment for SQL compilation of the cursor
 - Associated basic execution statistics, such as elapsed time, CPU time, buffer gets, disk reads, rows processed, cursor fetches, the number of executions, the number of complete executions, optimizer cost, and the command type
 - Associated execution plans and row source statistics for each SQL statement (optional)

-An STS allows you to transport SQL between databases.
-You can export SQL tuning sets from one database to another, enabling transfer of SQL workloads between databases for remote performance diagnostics and tuning.
+A SQL Tuning Set allows you to transport this information between databases.
+You can export SQL Tuning Sets from one database to another, enabling transfer of SQL workloads between databases for remote performance diagnostics and tuning.

 * Documentation, [SQL Tuning Sets](https://docs.oracle.com/en/database/oracle/oracle-database/19/tgsql/managing-sql-tuning-sets.html#GUID-DD136837-9921-4C73-ABB8-9F1DC22542C5)
 * Webinar, [Performance Stability Perscription #1: Collect SQL Tuning Sets](https://www.youtube.com/watch?v=qCt1_Fc3JRs&t=3969s)